-I used to work at a community mental health team in Vancouver’s downtown eastside, the location of Canada’s poorest postal code.
+I used to work at a community mental health team in Vancouver’s downtown eastside—Canada’s poorest postal code.
 It’s a neighbourhood full of horrific trauma, addiction, and other forms of mental illness.
 There’s also extreme poverty and sometimes atrocious living conditions.

 It is sadly all too common that women desperate to feed their addiction will turn to the sex trade.
 Chances are they’ve experienced sexual abuse from a young age.
 Why wouldn’t they view their own bodies as disposable when that’s the message they’ve been given their whole lives?
 While most women are working at night, some also work during the day.
 It’s not uncommon to see workers getting picked up by men with car seats in the backseat.
 Often the women are obviously dressed for work, like the woman in the picture above, but not necessarily.
 Almost any vulnerable woman is considered fair game for those looking to buy sex.

-This area is sometimes referred to as the “low track”, in contrast to the “high track” that doesn’t really exist anymore (at least at street level) where women were relatively less desperate and charged more.
+This area is sometimes referred to as the “low track”.
+This is in contrast to the “high track” that doesn’t really exist anymore (at least at street level), where women were relatively less desperate and charged more.
 Many women from the low track have gone missing or have been found dead over the years.
 In the 1980’s and 90’s, multiple sex trade workers became victims of serial killer Robert Pickton.
 While he was convicted of 6 killings, he confessed to 49 murders to an undercover officer.